Lokgic/diss-repo/src/weight-chapter.md

 If $P(N|I) = P(N) = 1/2$, this means that the ideal evidence is also irrelevant evidence.
 Popper then concludes

-> Now this is a little startling; for it means, more explicitly, that our so-called ‘degree of rational belief’ in the hypothesis, [N], ought to be completely unaﬀected by the accumulated evidential knowledge, [I]; that the absence of any statistical evidence concerning [the hypothesis that the coin is fair] justifies precisely the same ‘degree of rational belief’ as the weighty evidence of millions of observations which, prima facie, support or conﬁrm or strengthen our belief. [popperlogic, 426]
+> Now this is a little startling; for it means, more explicitly, that our so-called ‘degree of rational belief’ in the hypothesis, [N], ought to be completely unaffected by the accumulated evidential knowledge, [I]; that the absence of any statistical evidence concerning [the hypothesis that the coin is fair] justifies precisely the same ‘degree of rational belief’ as the weighty evidence of millions of observations which, prima facie, support or conﬁrm or strengthen our belief. [popperlogic, 426]

 To summarize, we can interpret Popper to be making the following claims: